-The complete guide to blowfish encryption algorithm.Everything you need to know about Blowfish Encryption Algorithm.
+The complete guide to blowfish encryption algorithm in 2020.Everything you need to know about Blowfish Encryption Algorithm.

 Modern embedded systems need data security more than ever before.
 Our PDA’s store personal e-mail and contacts lists, GPS receivers and, soon, cell phones keep logs of our movements, and our automobiles record our driving habits.